 As a practice-builder, treatment of oral malodor will attract new patients, and you can offer more services to existing patients.
 Plus, you can distinguish yourself from the crowd.
 The attractiveness of breath treatment is that it is inexpensive to get into, requires little doctor time, and promises a cure for the patient in virtually all cases.
 As a part of your overall marketing plan, it can truly help, but it is not your entire marketing plan

-3. Note that proper technique for breath sampling involves taking three readings (automatically averaged by the Halimeter®), and each reading should be preceded by a three-minute sample incubation time.
+3. Note that proper technique for breath sampling involves taking three readings, and each reading should be preceded by a three-minute sample incubation time.
 As such, at least 11 minutes will be required.

 Of course, most of this is NOT active time for the doctor or hygienist, and these procedures can be modified.
 Still, it does take time to get good scientific data, and this should be understood by both the practitioner and the patient.